 No one loves Christmas more than Chrysanthemum Parker.
-As she and her grandma Gertie are discussing plans for a possible Christmas celebration show, Sheriff Gideon Gumption arrives to say that escaped convict Jedediah Thornside may be in the area.
+As she and her grandma Gertie are discussing plans for a possible Christmas celebration show, Sheriff Gideon Gumption arrives to say that escaped convict Jedediah Thornside is on the loose.
 Jedediah actually is in the area with his partner-in-crime, Belinda Burnheart.
-They’ve concocted a sinister plan to swindle the town away from its current deed holder, the sheriff himself, and cancel Christmas!
+They’ve concocted a sinister plan to swindle the town away from its current deed holder, the sheriff himself, AND cancel Christmas!
 Through a series of blunders, Sheriff Gumption falls for their scheme and the town now belongs to the villains.
 Soon Grandma Gertie’s great-nephew Roscoe and his wife Maisie, who is clearly pregnant, arrive looking for a place to stay for the night.
 Sarsaparilla Sam directs them to the root cellar of his Root Beer Emporium and Inn, the only available space in town.
 When Jedediah and Belinda appear, they are just in time for the birth of Roscoe and Maisie’s little miracle, Jack (which means “God is merciful”).
 Suddenly the townspeople are reminded of the story of Christ’s birth.
 Watching the new parents’ tender moments with their infant, Jedediah destroys the contract and everyone agrees to celebrate Christmas the way it should be -- with the Christ child as the focal point.
 About 90 minutes.

 PLAYWRIGHT BRIAN SYLVIA TALKS ABOUT HIS PLAY